-- Any team looking to participate in the "C" World Series must be classified as a "C" team.
-The typical characteristics of a "C" team are described on our local website under the C & Rec/All-Star link.
-All team entries into this event will be scrutinized by the "C" World Series Tournament Director and USSSA event coordinators to ensure that the teams meet the eligibility criteria and to make sure that the competitive balance is what the teams expect.
-In the future, USSSA may initiate qualification procedures, but, at this point USSSA is offering a "C" World Series nationwide and the only requirement to participate is that teams be classified as "C" teams.
+- Any team looking to participate in a "C" National Championship must be classified as a "C" team.
+The typical characteristics of a "C" team are described here.
+All team entries into this event will be scrutinized by the "C" National Tournament Director and USSSA event coordinators to ensure that the teams meet the eligibility criteria and to make sure that the competitive balance is what the teams expect.
+In the future, USSSA may initiate qualification procedures, but, at this point USSSA is offering a "C" National Championship nationwide and the only requirement to participate is that teams be classified as "C" teams.

 USSSA East Conduct Code